Altaccount595/Geoguesser/README.md

 ## Best Way

-1. Visit https://www.rsobesity.vkothari50.tech/ on any modern browser
+1. Visit (placeholder for domain) on any modern browser
 2. Enjoy!

 ## The DEVO Way